deusebio/charmed-kafka-snap/README.md

 ### Configuration

-Place your custom kafka configuration in the snap common directory at `/var/snap/charmed-kafka/common/server.properties`.
-If such configuration is not available, the default upstream configuration will be used.
+Place your custom kafka configuration in the snap data directory at `/var/snap/charmed-kafka/current/etc/kafka/server.properties`.

-Place your custom zookeeper configuration in the snap common directory at `/var/snap/charmed-kafka/common/zookeeper.properties`.
-If such configuration is not available, the default upstream configuration will be used.

-If you want to use custom log4j properties, place your custom log4j properties file at the snap common directory at `/var/snap/charmed-kafka/common/log4j.properties`.
+If you want to use custom log4j properties, place your custom log4j properties file at the snap data directory at `/var/snap/charmed-kafka/etc/kafka/log4j.properties`.

-To load additional environment variables for kafka, define your environment variables in a new file at `/var/snap/charmed-kafka/common/broker.env`.